7sDream/tui-markup/README.md

 ## Generators

-Besides the language syntax and parser, this crate defined a standard compilation process for you to add this language support for your host application easily.
+Besides the markup syntax and parser, this crate defined a standard compilation process for you to add this language support for your host application easily.

 We provide some builtin implementation for popular crates, See [Builtin generators][doc-builtin-gens].

-All the examples above uses `tui` generator, but others like `ansi` will work fine too, just change the `tui` in command to `ansi` too see it.
+All examples above uses `tui` generator, but others like `ansi` will work fine too, just change all `tui` in that command to `ansi` too see it.

 ## Markup syntax